Why is forgiveness important?

 They live life on a smaller and different paradigm.
 That is the way it is with us and our heavenly Father!
 The paradigm for His decision-making is on a much grander scale!
 His viewpoint is eternal and infinite.
 Ours is temporal and finite.
 There are so many twists and turns our lives take that it often takes our whole lives to get a glimmer of understanding as to the whys of incidents that happened long ago.
 GOD’s perspective covers many generations, cultures and eternity!
 From that perspective, something that seems bad today to one person, over eternity looks wonderful!

 While I was in the middle of my struggle, I came across a series of articles on forgiveness by Lewis Smedes that have since been made into a book.
-I think it is this one!
+It is this one!
 I felt like he had been reading my mind!
 I think his ability to write so picturesquely was helpful to me as well.
 I was able to see what unforgiveness was doing to me and others in my life!
 It was putting me in a prison of my own making… for no good reason!

 Why would a new creation want to be stuck in unforgiveness?